-- No subdivisions found.
+No subdivisions found.

-Very long-chain acyl-CoA dehydrogenase deficiency (VLCAD) is a rare genetic disorder of fatty acid metabolism that is transmitted as an autosomal recessive trait.
-It occurs when an enzyme needed to break down certain very long-chain fatty acids is missing or not working properly.
-VLCAD is one of the metabolic diseases known as fatty acid oxidation (FOD) diseases.
-In the past, the name long-chain acyl-CoA dehydrogenase deficiency (LCAD) was applied to one such disease, but today it is believed that all cases once thought to be LCAD are actually VLCAD.
+    Very long-chain acyl-CoA dehydrogenase deficiency (VLCAD) is a rare genetic

+    disorder of fatty acid metabolism that is transmitted as an autosomal recessive

+    trait.
+It occurs when an enzyme needed to break down certain very long-chain

+    fatty acids is missing or not working properly.
+VLCAD is one of the metabolic

+    diseases known as fatty acid oxidation (FOD) diseases.
+In the past, the name

+    long-chain acyl-CoA dehydrogenase deficiency (LCAD) was applied to one such

+    disease, but today it is clear that all cases once thought to be LCAD are

+    actually VLCAD.

     The breakdown of fatty acids takes place in the mitochondria found in each cell.

-The mitochondria are small, well-defined bodies that are found in the cytoplasm of cells and in which the body generates energy from the breakdown of complex substances into simpler ones (mitochondrial oxidation).
+    The mitochondria are small, well-defined bodies that are found in the cytoplasm

+    of cells and in which the body generates energy from the breakdown of complex

-There appear to be two forms of VLCAD: an early-onset, severe form which, if unrecognized and undiagnosed, may lead to extreme weakness of the heart muscles (cardiomyopathy) and may be life-threatening (VLCAD-C), and a later-onset, milder form, sometimes referred to as VLCAD-H, that is characterized by repeated bouts of low blood sugar (hypoglycemia).
-However, patients may present with a combination of symptoms and the disease is best thought of as being a continuum.
-Since the advent of expanded newborn screening programs using tandem mass spectrometry technology, more VLCAD infants are being detected earlier in the course of the disorder than in the past.
+    substances into simpler ones (mitochondrial oxidation).

+    Classically, two forms of VLCAD have been described: an early-onset, severe form

+    which, if unrecognized and undiagnosed, may lead to extreme weakness of the

+    heart muscles (cardiomyopathy) and may be life-threatening (VLCAD-C), and a

+    later-onset, milder form, sometimes referred to as VLCAD-H, that is

+    characterized by repeated bouts of low blood sugar (hypoglycemia).
+In reality,

+    patients may present with a combination of symptoms and the disease is best

+    though of as being a continuum.
+Since the advent of expanded newborn screening

+    programs using tandem mass spectrometry technology, most VLCAD infants in the

+    United States are being detected neonatal period.

-Organizations related to Very Long Chain Acyl CoA Dehydrogenase Deficiency (LCAD)
+    Organizations related to Very Long Chain Acyl CoA Dehydrogenase Deficiency

+    (LCAD)

-The information in NORD’s Rare Disease Database is for educational purposes only.
+    The information in NORD’s Rare Disease Database is for educational purposes

+    only.
 It should never be used for diagnostic or treatment purposes.
-If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
-NORD’s reports provide a brief overview of rare diseases.
-For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.
+If you have

+    questions regarding a medical condition, always seek the advice of your

+    physician or other qualified health professional.
+NORD’s reports provide a brief

+    overview of rare diseases.
+For more specific information, we encourage you to

+    contact your personal physician or the agencies listed as “Resources” on this

+    report.